 What is the future for our students as the nature of work and career evolves?
 What landscape will the leaders and changemakers of tomorrow face?
 How can UT prepare students for it?

 What does the future offer for translating our discoveries, scholarship and creativity to a create a more vibrant Texas and world?

-To begin answering these questions, the council will solicit ideas through a wide series of engagements throughout this academic year, including university-wide and college-specific forums and work with deans, university leaders and alumni.
-The council will present its conclusions to President Fenves and the campus community in fall 2020.
+To begin answering these questions, the council will solicit ideas through a wide series of engagements throughout the academic year, including university-wide and college-specific forums and work with deans, university leaders and alumni.
+The council will eventually present its conclusions to the campus community.